hpink97/loan_default_predictor/README.md

 ## Data

 The project utilizes a dataset containing various features related to borrowers and loan applications.
 The dataset includes information such as borrower demographics, financial indicators, credit history, and loan characteristics.
-The data is obtained from [source name or link].
+The data is obtained from [Kaggle](https://www.kaggle.com/competitions/home-credit-default-risk/data)].

 ## Aggregation and Feature Engineering

-The feature engineering and aggregation steps are performed in the [`01_credit_risk_aggregate_and_merge.Rmd`](01_credit_risk_aggregate_and_merge.Rmd) file.
+The aggregation and feature engineering steps are performed in the `01_credit_risk_eda.Rmd` file.
 This script combines data from multiple sources and performs preprocessing tasks such as:

-- Aggregating information from different datasets to create new features.
-- Handling missing values and imputing them using various strategies.
-- Scaling numeric columns to ensure feature comparability.
-- Encoding categorical variables for model compatibility.
+- Importing and cleaning the application data (`application_train.csv` and `application_test.csv`).
-- Selecting relevant features based on domain knowledge and analysis.
+- Creating additional features based on the existing data, such as income ratios and discretizing continuous features.
+- Importing and preprocessing additional datasets, such as bureau data, credit card data, installment payment data, and previous credit application data.
+- Aggregating the data at the loan applicant level (`sk_id_curr`) by calculating various statistics and ratios.
+- Handling missing values by replacing them with zeros in the aggregated columns.

-These steps aim to transform the raw data into a suitable format for model training and improve the predictive power of the features.
+These steps aim to transform the raw data into a merged and aggregated dataset suitable for model training and evaluation.

+For more details, please refer to the [`01_credit_risk_eda.Rmd`](01_credit_risk_eda.Rmd) file.

 ## Model Training